himanshu2454/Kunteksto/docs_source/source/start.rst

 Notice that there are a few columns to demonstrate various datatypes as well as one column with mixed types that might look like an interger column at first glance.

 This tutorial does not demonstrate all of the functionality of the data translator but it does demonstrate the process.
-Likewise, Kunteksto itself only provides around 40% of the full capability of S3Models.
-Other tools provide all of the S3Model capability but are not designed to translate existing data.
+Likewise, Kunteksto itself only provides around 60% of the full capability of S3Models.
+The S3Model tools suite provide all of the S3Model capability but are more complex to use and require formal training from Data Insights, Inc.

 The Kunteksto application window looks like this when first opened.